 If you are a citizen of a country that needs a Visa for traveling to Canada, please start the Visa process as soon as you receive your notification of qualification.
 If you are not sure if your eligible for a Visa-exempt, please consult the official website of the Canadian government for information.

-University of Bonn offers structural parts for NimbRo-OP2, i.e. all 3D-printed parts from an industrial SLS printer in PA-12 nylon, the external bras gears, and the large bearings needed for the robot to RoboCup 2018 AdultSize teams.
-This does not include: Dynamixel actuators, electronics, onboard computer, cameras, lenses, batteries, cables.
+University of Bonn offers structural parts for NimbRo-OP2, including all 3D-printed parts from an industrial SLS printer in PA-12 nylon, the external brass gears, and the large bearings needed for the robot to RoboCup 2018 AdultSize/TeenSize teams.
+Please note that this does not include Dynamixel actuators, electronics, onboard computer, cameras, lenses, batteries, and cables.

 Information on the NimbRo-OP2 robot is available here.